Manjukcthapa/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+   Because inside class component we can create react lifecycle method,sometime we can pass the props down to class comonent and access them with this.props.

 - [ ] Name three lifecycle methods and their purposes.
+   ComponentDidMount – Once the component loads this function is run.
+   ComponentDidUpdate – Runs if any of the component is updated.
+   ComponentDidUnmount – Death of  component

 - [ ] What is the purpose of a custom hook?
+The purpose of custom hook is to make it reusable.

 - [ ] Why is it important to test our apps?
+Test is important because it helps to make sure  wheather the app is bug free or not.
+Also while making changes we are sure that we are not breaking existing functionality.

 ## Project Set Up